A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Introduction

-In fact, even though the Metaverse is to be the successor to the Internet, edge devices today may lack the capabilities to support the high-specification requirements of rendering high definition 3D worlds.
+Though the Metaverse is considered to be the successor to the Internet, edge devices, i.e., devices connected to the Metaverse via radio access networks~\cite{guevara2020classification}, may lack the capabilities to support interactive and resource-intensive applications and services, such as interacting with avatars and rendering 3D worlds.
 To truly succeed as the next-generation Internet, it is of paramount importance that users can ubiquitously access the Metaverse, just as the Internet entertains billions of users daily.
-Fortunately, as VR, AR, and the tactile Internet are key driving applications of 6G \cite{saad2019vision}, it has become apparent that future communication systems will be developed to support the Metaverse.
-Moreover, the timely shift from the conventional focus on classical communication metrics such as data rates towards the co-design of computation and communication systems, i.e., computation oriented communication (COC) \cite{letaief2021edge}, implies that the design of next-generation mobile edge networks will also attempt to solve the problem of bringing the Metaverse to computationally constrained mobile users.
-Finally, the paradigm shift from centralized big data to distributed or decentralized small data \cite{saad2019vision} across the ``Internet of Everything" implies that the blockchain technology will play a fundamental role towards realizing the Metaverse at mobile edge networks.
-With the above considerations in mind, this survey focuses on discussing the edge enabled Metaverse.
-We will discuss the key communication and networking, computation, and blockchain/distributed ledger technologies that will be instrumental towards solving the aforementioned challenges and realizing the ubiquitous Metaverse.
+Fortunately, as AR/VR, the tactile Internet, and hologram streaming are key driving applications of 6G \cite{saad2019vision,yang20226g}, it has become apparent that future communication systems will be developed to support the Metaverse.
+Moreover, the timely shift from the conventional focus on classical communication metrics such as data rates towards the co-design of computation and communication systems~\cite{letaief2021edge}, implies that the design of next-generation mobile edge networks will also attempt to solve the problem of bringing the Metaverse to computationally constrained mobile users.
+Finally, the paradigm shift from centralized big data to distributed or decentralized small data \cite{saad2019vision} across the ``Internet of Everything" implies that the blockchain~\cite{yang2022fusing,gadekallu2022blockchain} will play a fundamental role in realizing the Metaverse at mobile edge networks.
+With the above considerations in mind, this survey focuses on discussing the edge-enabled Metaverse.
+We will discuss the key communication and networking, computation, and blockchain/distributed ledger technologies (DLT) that will be instrumental in solving the aforementioned challenges and realizing the edge-enabled Metaverse.